PascalLG/nubo-hs/README.md

 * Open your server URL in a browser.
 * Enter your cloud password to log in.
 * At the bottom of the page, a section should provide a link to download the package for your platform.
 * Once downloaded, install that package the usual way.
+On most systems, that boils down to double-clicking the file.

 You now have to create a nubo drive.
-This is the special folder that will be synchronised with your cloud.
+This is the special folder that will synchronise with your cloud.

 * Create an empty subfolder anywhere you wish below your home directory.
 For example, you could choose ``~/Nubo`` or ``~/Documents/NuboDrive``.
 * Open a terminal and change the current directory to that folder.
 For example: ``cd ~/Nubo``.